A's beat Tigers 7-3 in game resumed nearly 4 months later | New Country 923

 There was no national anthem because that took place May 19 in Detroit.

 Yes, it sure was.
-When Liam Hendriks struck out Jordy Mercer leading off the bottom of the seventh, the K will actually go to Josh Harrison considering he was supposed to be batting but got released by the Tigers last month.
+While Hendriks struck out Jordy Mercer leading off the bottom of the seventh, the K will actually go to Josh Harrison considering he was supposed to be batting but got released by the Tigers last month.

 “It doesn’t happen very often,” Melvin said.
 “I would prefer it doesn’t happen again at some point.”